facelesshadow/deceptive-reasoning/README.md

-# Deceptive Reasoning — Improved Thinking for Non-Reasoning LLMs
+# Deceptive Reasoning — Improved Thinking for Non-Reasoning Models

 A reasoning framework for non-reasoning language models with langgraph under the hood, to improve the reasoning and problem solving of non-reasoning / thinking models.